 Securities prices can be volatile.
 The value of your investment may fall over time.
 Market value fluctuates in response to various factors.
 These can include stock market movements, purchases or sales of securities by the trust, government policies, litigation, and changes in interest rates, inflation, the financial condition of the securities' issuer or even perceptions of the issuer.
 Changes in legal, political, regulatory, tax and economic conditions may cause fluctuations in markets and securities prices, which could negatively impact the value of the trust.
-Additionally, event such war, terrorism, natural and environmental disasters and the spread of infectious illnesses or other public health emergencies may adversely affect the economy, various markets and issuers.
-Recently, the outbreak of a novel and highly contagious form of coronavirus ("COVID-19") has adversely impacted global commercial activity and contributed to significant volatility in certain markets.
-Many governments and businesses have instituted quarantines and closures, which has resulted in significant disruption in manufacturing, supply chains, consumer demand and economic activity.
-The potential impacts are increasingly uncertain, difficult to assess and impossible to predict, and may result in significant losses.
-Any adverse event could materially and negatively impact the value and performance of trust and the trust's ability to achieve its investment objectives.
+Additionally, events such as war, terrorism, natural and environmental disasters and the spread of infectious illnesses or other public health emergencies may adversely affect the economy, various markets and issuers.
+An outbreak of a novel form of coronavirus disease ("COVID-19") was first detected in December 2019 and rapidly spread around the globe leading the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020 and resulting in major disruptions to economies and markets around the world.
+The complete economic impacts of COVID-19 are not yet fully known.
+The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the trust and the trust's ability to achieve its investment objectives.
 Units of the trust are not deposits of any bank and are not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.

 The trust includes Closed-End Funds.
 Closed-End Funds are actively managed investment companies that invest in various types of securities.
 Closed-End Funds issue common shares that are traded on a securities exchange.
-Closed-End Funds are subject to various risks, including management's ability to meet the Closed-End Fund's investment objective and to manage the Closed-End Fund's portfolio during periods of market turmoil and as investors' perceptions regarding Closed-End Funds or their underlying investments change.
+Closed-End Funds are subject to various risks, including management's ability to meet the

+Closed-End Fund's investment objective and to manage the Closed-End Fund's portfolio during periods of market turmoil and as investors' perceptions regarding Closed-End Funds or their underlying investments change.
 Closed-End Funds are not redeemable at the option of the shareholder and they may trade in the market at a discount to their net asset value.
 Closed-End Funds may also employ the use of leverage which increases risk and volatility.

 - The Closed-End Funds are subject to annual fees and expenses, including a management fee.
 Unitholders of the trust will bear these fees in addition to the fees and expenses of the trust.
 See "Fees and Expenses" for additional information. - Certain Closed-End Funds held by the trust invest in senior loans.
 Borrowers under senior loans may default on their obligations to pay principal or interest when due.
 This non-payment would result in a reduction of income to the applicable Closed-End Fund, a reduction in the value of the senior loan experiencing non-payment and a decrease in the net asset value of the Closed-End Fund.
-Although senior loans in which the Closed-End Funds invest may be secured by specific collateral, there can be no assurance that liquidation of collateral would satisfy the borrower's obligation in the event of nonpayment of scheduled principal or interest or that such collateral could be readily liquidated.
+Although senior loans in which the Closed-End Funds invest may be secured by specific collateral, there can be no assurance that liquidation of collateral would satisfy the borrower's obligation in the event of non-payment of scheduled principal or interest or that such collateral could be readily liquidated.